williamkohler/auto_agent/README.md

 # Artist Portal

-Auto Agent optimizes calendars for artists and venues to maximize potential profitability.
+Auto Agent allows for administrative users to assign artists to other users.
+When an artist is assigned to a user, that user can then see the artists upcoming performances and top albums (from last.fm)

 ## Getting started